When Your Cat Has Bad Breath: Causes and Treatment

 • Infections caused by bacteria or viruses

-What to Do if Your Cat’s Breath Smells?
+What Should You Do if Your Cat Has Bad Breath?
 Treating Gum Inflammation

-One part of the treatment is eliminating the cause of the inflammation: Foreign objects stuck in the gums, for example, are surgically removed, and infections are treated with the appropriate medication.
+One part of the treatment is the elimination of the cause of the inflammation: Foreign objects lodged in the gums are surgically removed, for example, and infections are treated with the appropriate medication.

-In addition, you can relieve discomfort in the mouth with painkillers for your cat, anti-inflammatory medication or special mouthwashes.
+In addition, oral discomfort can be relieved, for example, with pain relief for your cat, anti-inflammatory medication or special mouthwashes.

-You’ll find detailed information about causes and treatment options in the article Gum inflammation (Gingivitis) in cats here in the zooplus Magazine.
+You can find detailed information about causes and treatment options in the article Gum inflammation (gingivitis) in cats here in the zooplus Magazine.

 Cause: Damaged Teeth

-Broken teeth, cavities, or abscessed tooth roots often cause bad breath in cats.
+Broken teeth, cavities or infected tooth roots also often cause bad breath in cats.
 Not uncommonly, the dental disease FORL is responsible for damaged teeth.
-Experts estimate that around half of all cats are affected.
+Experts assume that around half of all cats are affected.

 What Does FORL Mean?

 FORL stands for “feline odontoclastic resorptive lesions”.
-Simply put, the teeth are decalcified from the inside out by the cat’s own cells, called odontoclasts and slowly dissolved.
+Put simply, the teeth are decalcified from the inside by the body’s own cells, known as odontoclasts, and slowly break down.

-The tricky thing about FORL: Because the teeth are attacked from the inside, the holes are usually not visible from the outside.
-However, your cat will still experience toothache.
+The tricky thing about FORL is that because the teeth are attacked from the inside, the holes are usually not visible from the outside.
+Nevertheless, the cat still suffers from toothache.

 Diagnosis and Treatment of FORL

 In some cases, FORL is accompanied by gum inflammation.
-However, only an X-ray of the teeth under general anaesthetic can provide a definite diagnosis.
+However, only an X-ray of the teeth under general anaesthetic provides real certainty.
 The damaged teeth must then be extracted by the vet.

-Preventing Dental Problems and Bad Breath in Cats
+Preventing Dental Problems and Avoiding Bad Breath in Cats

-If your cat has FORL or is prone to tartar, regular check-ups with the vet are essential.
-But you can also do a lot yourself to care for your cat’s teeth.
+If your cat has FORL or tends to develop tartar, regular check-ups with the vet are essential.
+But you can also do quite a bit yourself to care for your cat’s teeth.

 If your cat tolerates tooth brushing, you can use a special toothbrush for cats.
-A good alternative is dental care snacks as well as dental care products that can be sprinkled over their food.
+A good alternative is dental care snacks as well as dental care products that are sprinkled over the food.

 Does Wet Food Cause Bad Breath in Cats?

-It’s possible that wet or very soft food is (partly) responsible for your cat’s bad breath.
-Here, special dental care dry food can help: It has especially large kibbles.
-Your cat can’t simply swallow these whole – they have to bite and chew them.
-This helps to rub off plaque and reduce tartar build-up.
+It may be that wet or very soft food is (partly) responsible for your cat’s bad breath.
+In this case, special dental dry food can help: It has particularly large kibble pieces.
+Your cat can’t simply swallow these whole.
+They have to bite and chew the pieces properly.
+This helps rub off plaque and reduce tartar build-up.

 Causes of Bad Breath in Cats: Metabolic and Organ Diseases

-Sometimes, the root cause of your cat’s bad breath isn’t in their mouth, but elsewhere in the body.
-Metabolic diseases, as well as conditions affecting the digestive tract, kidneys, or liver, can also cause bad breath in cats.
+Sometimes the root of the problem behind your cat’s bad breath isn’t in the mouth at all, but elsewhere in the body.
+Metabolic diseases as well as conditions affecting the gastrointestinal tract, kidneys or liver can also cause bad breath in cats.

 Diabetes

-A sweet-smelling breath – similar to fruity vinegar – can indicate diabetes in cats.
-Other signs of diabetes include drinking more often, increased urination or significant weight loss.
+Sweet-smelling breath, similar to fruit vinegar, can indicate diabetes in cats.
+Other signs of diabetes include, for example, increased drinking and urination or noticeable weight loss.

-Diseases of the digestive tract (for example, worms) are often accompanied by fishy-smelling breath in cats.
-This is also true for liver diseases.
+Diseases of the gastrointestinal tract (for example worms) are often accompanied by fishy-smelling breath in cats.
+The same applies to liver disease.

-Cats that don’t eat properly for a longer period are especially at risk of developing serious liver problems.
-There is a danger of acute fatty liver.
-The technical term for this is “hepatic lipidosis”.
+Cats that do not eat properly over a longer period are particularly at risk of developing serious liver problems.
+This can lead to acute fatty liver disease.
+The medical term for this is “hepatic lipidosis”.

-Serious condition: Acute fatty liver is a medical emergency and must be treated by a vet immediately!
+Serious condition: Acute fatty liver disease is a medical emergency that must be treated by a vet immediately!

 Kidney Problems Can Cause Bad Breath in Cats

-If your cat’s breath smells of urine, a kidney disease could be the cause.
+If your cat’s breath smells of urine, kidney disease may be the cause.

-Older cats are particularly prone to what’s known as chronic kidney insufficiency (CKD).
+Older cats are disproportionately affected by what is known as chronic kidney failure (CKF).
 This is also referred to as chronic kidney disease (CKD).
-Experts believe that CKD is the most common cause of death in older cats.
+Experts assume that CKD is the most common cause of death in older cats.

-What Should you Feed Cats with Kidney Problems?
+What Should You Feed a Cat with Kidney Problems?

 Conclusion: Take Bad Breath in Cats Seriously

 Bad breath in cats is often dismissed as a minor issue.
-After all, our feline friends don’t brush their own teeth, so bad breath might seem perfectly normal.
+After all, our feline friends don’t brush their own teeth, so unpleasant breath can seem quite natural.

-But foul-smelling breath is always a warning sign and should be checked by a vet: If it’s due to problems with the teeth or gums, it means your cat is very likely in a lot of pain.
+However, foul-smelling breath is always a warning sign and a case for the vet: If the cause is problems with the teeth or gums, it means your cat is very likely in considerable pain.

-You should also never ignore diabetes or diseases of the internal organs.
+You should also never take diabetes or diseases of the internal organs lightly.

 Our most helpful articles